 Email Account Names (Aliases)

-The University provisions all new email accounts with three unique email aliases.
-All three will deliver messages to the same mailbox.
-A number is added when necessary to differentiate among individuals with the same last name.
+As of May 1, 2016, the University provisions all new email accounts with one email address: email@example.com.
+A number is added when necessary to differentiate among people with the same last name.
 You will always log in to your email account using your NetID and your chosen password, never with your other aliases.
-The three unique email aliases are formatted as follows:

-Notre Dame faculty and staff can add up to five aliases for their email address, in addition to the University-provided addresses.
+Notre Dame faculty and staff can add a custom email, in addition to the University-provided address.
 Visit the Personalized Aliases Web page for guidelines and instructions.

 At Notre Dame, your email password and your NetID password are the same.
 If you do not know your password, see the recommendations below: